appsmithorg/appsmith-docs/website/docs/connect-data/reference/query-settings.md

   </dd><br />

   <dt><b>Use Prepared Statements</b></dt>
   <dd>Toggles whether Appsmith uses pre-compiled and parameterized SQL statements to construct and execute database queries.
 This method improves the security of your SQL queries.
-This setting is turned on by default, and available only for SQL database queries.
+This setting is turned on by default, and available for SQL database queries.
 For more details, see <a href="/connect-data/concepts/how-to-use-prepared-statements">Prepared Statements</a>.
   </dd><br />

   <dt><b>Query timeout</b></dt>